 Over 70% of families finance a portion of their children’s education.
 Understanding your options, the legal responsibility, and repayment options need to be part of the college decision.
 Depending on the college and the state you live in, there could be various types of loans listed in the financial aid award letter.

 Student loan planning is different since there are annual limits and repayment options based on the types of loans.
-If these decisions were so easy, we would not have more than 44.7 million borrowers that owe more than 1.71 trillion dollars.
-Nationally, even with 0 interest rates due to COVID the total student loan debt balance increased 8.28% in 2020 according to educationdata.org.
+If these decisions were so easy, we would not have more than 46 million borrowers that owe more than 1.7 trillion dollars.
+Nationally, even with 0 interest rates due to COVID the total student loan debt balance increased 2.9% in 2021 according to educationdata.org.

 Many families and students do not understand the types of loans available in the Financial Aid award letter.
 Before any loans are taken, every student should have a basic knowledge of the various types of loans available to pay for college and what the loan repayment will look like at graduation.

 Why is Student Debt Structure is so Critical?

 Unlike most loan approvals, access to student loans is much easier and quicker.
 Borrowers do not see the financial consequence until years later and that is the problem.
 Most students do not worry about their student loan total until after graduation.
 With most other personal loans, the repayment process is almost immediate while student loan repayment could be delayed years before repayment even begins.

 What is often overlooked in student loan planning, is the student debt structure.
 These borrowing decisions will determine the loan repayment option in the future.
 Little adjustments in these decisions can reduce the parent’s legal exposure and credit rating.
 A dependent student is limited to just over $31,000 in their name and any loans over that amount will require a co-signer or parent direct loan.